 So, there is a clear ethical argument for addressing the economic disadvantage of women in architecture as a group (not to mention legal obligations regarding pay equity, which can incur significant penalties).
 But we should also consider what it means for the profession to lose such a significant proportion of its talent pool, especially at a time when the contexts in which we work are rapidly changing.
 This attrition of highly educated and skilled architects who happen to be women diminishes architecture’s potential for change and renewal.
 If the profession is to adapt effectively to new environments we need more people who think in diverse ways, not fewer.
 As Sarah Wigglesworth writes, “As people who tend to have portfolio careers, juggle competing needs, diversify their experience and make do financially, women are well placed to invent … new forms of practice.”
 But she also warns, “Time is critical, for if we don’t do it soon, we may have no profession at all.”
 6

 The Australian profession needs to act collectively to address the woeful situation here.
 The ARC-funded research project currently underway, Equity and Diversity: Women, Work, Leadership and the Architectural Profession, is developing policy for the Australian Institute of Architects that will help the profession address this inequity and enable more women to participate to their fullest ability.
 It is heartening that the National Council clearly recognises the issue and is committed to change.7 The first step is a Statement of Principle on Gender Equity, currently being prepared.
 This is great news, but we can’t simply rely on the Institute to fix everything for us.
 Policy is important, but it won’t be effective in a vacuum.
 Change needs to come from all directions, top down, bottom up and spreading out from the middle.
-We all have a responsibility to keep moving things along – men and women, practitioners, academics, students, organizations, institutions and practices.
+We all have a responsibility to keep moving things along – men and women, practitioners, academics, students, organisations, institutions and practices.

 The ‘business case’